Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Lipschitz regret guarantees

 \section{Lipschitz regret guarantees}

-Our results and techniques for smoothed regret project onto the well-studied Lipschitz contextual bandits problem: each of the three results in~\pref{sec:results-smooth} has a ``twin" for the Lipschitz version.
+Our results and techniques for smoothed regret project onto the well-studied Lipschitz contextual bandits problem: each of the three results in~\pref{sec:results-smooth} has a ``twin'' for the Lipschitz version.
+We posit a Lipschitz condition on the expected loss $\lambda(\cdot \mid x) \defeq \EE[\ell(\cdot) \mid x]$: